SamuelBismuth/Betitarev/README.md

 - Unit test is required to all the needed function.
 - JavaDoc is required.
 - New branches must be open is some hot code must be edit.

+# Processes

+Here are all the processes Betitarev has.

+1. Connection
+	- Sign in with mail and password (mail containing "@betitarev.com are admin).
+	- Change password if the user forgot him.
+	- Register with mail password and fullname.

+2. Social Network.
+	- Access to profile with picture, mail and fullname.
+	- Possibility to sign out.
+	- Zooming in the picture by clicking on it.
+	- Edit the profile.
+Possibility to change name, picture (by using device's camera), and password.
+	- Search for other users and access to their profile (picture, fullname and mail).
+	- Add friend and un-friend users.
+	- Only for the admin users -> remove user from the application.
+	- Send push notification to user as player or as arbitrator.

+3. Placing a bet.
+	- Searching a bettor (only among friends).
+	- Editing the phrase and the guessing of the bet.
+	- Editing the amount in virtual money.
+	- Choosing if the bet must be arbitrate or not.
+(If need to be arbitrate, choose an arbitrator among the user's friends.)
+	- Send the request. (push notification to all the concerned users).

+4. Bet Historic.
+	- Review of all the previous bet made by the user containing:
+		- Fullname of the player 1 and his guessing.
+		- Fullname of the player 2 and his guessing.
+		- Phrase of the bet.
+		- Amount of money for the bet.
+		- Winner of the bet.

+5. Statistics.
+	- If not yet participate in any bet, the user can be redirected to the activity to place a bet.
+	- Circular diagram with the following numbers:
+		- Number of win.
+		- Number of lose.
+		- Number of draw.
+		- Number of arbitrator.

+# Future Work

+As future work a lot of things have to be improved:
+- Implementing more tests to correct bugs.
+- Improving the application design.
+- Adding some features and processes.
+- Fixing code syntax.